jeremy-miller/minigrep/README.md

 I created this project while reading the [Rust book (second edition)](https://doc.rust-lang.org/book/second-edition/).

 ## Prerequisites
-This tool requires Rust version 1.23.0 or higher to be installed.
+This tool requires at least Rust version 1.23.0 to be installed.

 ## Documentation
 To build and view the `minigrep` documentation in your browser, execute the following command: